 Further the Independent Directors at their meetings held during the year reviewed theperformance of the Board the non Independent Directors and the Chairman.

-the details on the Company's familiarisation programme for Independent Directors can beaccessed at http://www.geojit.com/pdfs/familiarizationprogrammeforindependentdirectors.pdf
+The details on the Company's familiarization programme for Independent Directors can beaccessed at http://www.geojit.com/pdfs/ FAMILIARIZATIONPROGRAMMEFORINDEPENDENTDIRECTORS.pdf

 Loans guarantees and investments covered under Section 186 of the Companies Act 2013forms part of the notes to the financial statements provided in this Annual Report.